-- a) After having received the information foreseen in Article 24(3), the EPPO will assess whether it could exercise its competence in accordance with Article 25(3).
-In this case, on proposal of the European Delegated Prosecutor assigned for verification, the supervising European Prosecutor shall decide whether the EPPO could exercise its competence in accordance with Article 25(3). - b) In the event the EPPO decides that it may exercise its competence, it can either activate the mechanism foreseen by Article 25(6), or inform the competent national authority thereof and of its intention to exercise the right of evocation.
-In the latter case, the EPPO will request the competent national authority to report the information in accordance with Article 24(2) of the Regulation. - c) If, even after having received the information pursuant to the previous paragraph, the competent national authority disagrees with the EPPO's assessment, the EPPO where appropriate according to the national legislation will file a reasoned application with the national authority competent pursuant to Article 25(6) requesting that the EPPO is declared competent for the investigation of the case.
-In this case, the European Delegated Prosecutor will draft an application in accordance with Article 25(6), complying with the procedure and the possible deadline foreseen by the national legislation.
-The supervising European Prosecutor may approve or amend the application. - d) Where the national legislation requires the EPPO to make a decision before exercising its competence activating the mechanism foreseen by Article 25(6), the EPPO will exercise its right of evocation. - e) When the EPPO receives information that a national Prosecutor filed an application with the national authority competent pursuant to Article 25(6) of the EPPO Regulation, the handling European Delegated Prosecutor, after having consulted with the supervising European Prosecutor and where appropriate according to the national legislation, shall file a memorandum with the competent national authority.
-The handling European Delegated Prosecutor will respond to the application of the national Prosecutor, explaining the reasons of the decision made by the EPPO and providing the competent authority with all the relevant documents. - f) When necessary in order to take an informed decision for the purpose of the application of Article 25(6), either the supervising European Prosecutor or the Permanent Chamber may request further relevant information available to the institutions, bodies, offices and agencies of the Union and the authorities of the Member States, in accordance with Article 24(9).
+- a) When the EPPO decides to raise a conflict via the procedure established in Article 25(6) of the Regulation, the European Delegated Prosecutor shall file a reasoned application with the competent national authority requesting that the EPPO is declared competent for the investigation of the case, if appropriate in accordance with the national legislation. - b) When the EPPO receives information that a national Prosecutor raised a conflict of competence pursuant to Article 25(6) of the EPPO Regulation, the handling European Delegated Prosecutor, after having consulted with the supervising European Prosecutor and where appropriate according to the national legislation, shall file a memorandum with the competent national authority.
+The handling European Delegated Prosecutor will explain why the EPPO exercised its competence and will provide the competent national authority with the relevant documents. - c) When necessary in order to take an informed decision for the purpose of the application of Article 25(6), the European Delegated Prosecutor shall request further relevant information available to the institutions, bodies, offices and agencies of the Union and to the authorities of the Member States, in accordance with Article 24(9)..